 Buying a new construction home is no doubt an exciting process, and the part of the experience that many people look most forward to is their visit to their builder’s design center.

 A design center is a space that some new construction home builders offer for home buyers to visit during the home building process to select the interior and exterior finishes and details of their home.

 The home builder will typically schedule a few sessions with the home buyers to visit the design center and select things like the type of flooring their new home will have, countertops, light fixtures, door handles, faucets, drawer pulls and much more.

 While Lincolnberg Master Builder proudly offers our award-winning Lincolnberg Design Studio, not all home builders do.
 If you’re in the early stages of buying a new home, it’s a great idea to ask the show home hosts whether they offer a design center.
 If they don’t, you will likely need to drive around to each supplier to browse the finishes individually, such as counter tops and flooring.

-What To Expect When Visiting A New Home Design Center
+What Should I Expect When Visiting A New Home Design Center?